-We have increased use of our online feedback portal 'VoiceBox', which now has over 2,300 registered members.
-Between Voicebox and our other established engagement groups and forums, we had over 3,200 residents actively engaging with us last year.
-This means that customers from almost 1 in 5 of our homes are in regular dialogue with us about how we can drive improvements into our services.
+We've increased use of our online feedback portal 'VoiceBox', which now has over 2,500 registered members.
+Between Voicebox and our other established engagement groups and forums, we had over 3,500 residents actively engaging with us last year.
+This means that customers from almost one in five of our homes are in regular dialogue with us about how we can drive improvements.

-Another key feature of this last year is our continued efforts to bring customers closer to our Board.
-We've established a great relationship through our 'Board Connect' sessions hosting regular conversations between board members and our customers on the topics that matter to them and find out what it's like to receive Curo services.
-In addition to this, we reviewed our customer Oversight Group giving them a stronger purpose - they now regularly review all of our key performance metrics, track progress of our headline strategies whilst continuing to commission scrutiny activities based on the information they review.
+Another key feature of the last year is our continued efforts to bring customers closer to our Board.
+We've established stronger relationships through our 'Board Connect' sessions hosting regular conversations between board members and our customers on the topics that matter to them.
+Topics covered over the last twelve months include; relationships with customers; communication; disability; contractors and quality of repairs; personalisation of services; and consumer regulation.

+In addition to this, we reviewed our customer Oversight Group giving it a stronger purpose.
+The group now regularly reviews all of our key performance metrics, tracks progress of our headline strategies and continues to commission scrutiny activities.
 The group has grown this last year to include a wider variety of customers alongside a Board member attending each meeting.